 SIGNAL will be back in September for its seventh edition!

-Debates, workshops and urban interventions address our relation to the city, and confront our views - whether we agree or not.
+Discussions, workshops and urban interventions address our relation to the city, and confront our views - whether we agree or not.

 The Joy of Disagreement